mRcSchwering/magic-soup/docs/tutorials.md

 ## Simple Experiment

 _MagicSoup_ is trying to only provide the simulation engine.
-Everything else should be up to the user, so that any experimental setup can be created.
+Everything else should be up to the user so that any experimental setup can be created.
 However, this also means a lot of code has to be written by yourself.
 As an example let's try to teach cells to convert CO2 into acetyl-CoA.
 Cell survival will be based on intracellular acetyl-CoA concentrations and CO2 will be supplied in abundance.